degarci8/CIS4390-DG-DS-J-SS/README.md

 This application is built on a "backend-as-a-service" architecture, prioritizing security and real-time performance.

-Component

-Technology

-Purpose

-Data Ingestion

-Google Forms, n8n (Webhooks)

-Collects client intake data and triggers the plan generation workflow.
+Data Ingestion: Uses Google Forms and n8n Webhooks to collect client intake data and trigger the plan generation workflow.

-Plan Generation Logic

-n8n (Function Nodes, Java/Code Adapters)

-Calculates client targets (TDEE, Macros) and generates the initial meal plan draft.
+Plan Generation Logic: Handled by n8n Function Nodes (including your existing Java/Code Adapters) to calculate client targets (TDEE, Macros) and generate the initial plan draft.

-Database

-Firebase Firestore (Standard Edition)

-Secure, scalable NoSQL storage for client profiles, nutrition data, and editable meal plans.
+Database: Firebase Firestore (Standard Edition) provides secure, scalable NoSQL storage for all profiles, food data, and editable meal plans.

-Security

-Firebase Authentication & Security Rules

-Locks client data down, ensuring only the authenticated coach (editor) can view or modify plans.
+Security: Enforced via Firebase Authentication & Security Rules to lock client data down, ensuring only the authenticated coach (editor) can view or modify plans.

-Editing Interface

-editor.html (HTML, Tailwind CSS, JavaScript)

-Provides the coach with a real-time UI where changes to food amounts instantly update calorie and macro totals.
+Editing Interface: The editor.html file (HTML, Tailwind CSS, JavaScript) provides the coach with a real-time UI where changes to food amounts instantly update calorie and macro totals.

-PDF Delivery

-n8n (Future: PDF/Email Nodes)

-Converts the finalized plan into a professional PDF and emails it to the client.
+PDF Delivery: Managed by n8n (Future: PDF/Email Nodes) to convert the finalized plan into a professional PDF and email it to the client.

 ⚙️ Getting Started (For Contributors)